Wings (1927 film): Restoration

 As the original negatives are lost, the closest to an original copy is a spare negative rediscovered in Paramount's vaults subsequent to the Cinémathèque Française print.
 Suffering from decay and defects, the negative was fully restored with modern technology.
-For the restored version of Wings, the original music score was re-orchestrated.
+The original synchronized soundtrack to the sound version survives at UCLA.
+For the restored version of Wings, it was decided not to use the original, now public-domain, synchronized score so that a new modern soundtrack could be used.
+The original music score was re-orchestrated.
 The sound effects were recreated at Skywalker Sound using archived audio tracks.
 The scenes using the Handschiegl color process were also recreated for the restored version.

+The first restored version was released on Laserdisc in the US in 1985, was one of the earliest discs with digital sound, and featured an organ score by Gaylord Carter.
+This version would be released in a double feature with The Big Parade for its Japanese Laserdisc release.

 In 1996, Paramount issued a VHS release.
 In 2012, the company issued a "meticulously restored" version for DVD and Blu-ray.
 The remastered version in high definition coincided with the centennial anniversary of Paramount.
-It opens with a logo montage, which starts with the 2010 version of the previous logo or the 2012 "100 Years" version of the current logo and looks back at previous logos from the past 100 years, starting with the 1989 version of the 1986 logo, up into the opening logo of the film.
-On May 2 and 16, 2012, select Cinemark theaters screened an exclusive limited re-release twice daily to coincide with the film's 85th Anniversary.
+It opens with a logo montage, which starts with the 2010–2013 version of the previous logo or the 2011–2012 "100 Years" version of the current logo and looks back at previous logos from the past 100 years, starting with the 1990 version of the 1986 logo, up into the opening logo of the film.
+On May 2 and 16, 2012, select Cinemark theaters screened an exclusive limited re-release twice daily to coincide with the film's 85th anniversary.
 It received a worldwide limited release for its 90th anniversary celebration.

 The film was preserved by the Academy Film Archive, in conjunction with the Library of Congress and Paramount Pictures, in 2002.

+The sound version of the film was created late in 1928 due to the public's apathy towards silent films and therefore this was the version that most audiences saw back in 1928 and 1929.
+Even though the original synchronized soundtrack survives at UCLA it has not yet been restored to the film and released.